• LAUNCH YOUR DREAM

 I don’t mean to make light of the psychological disease of multiple personality disorder.
 I do mean to suggest that within each of us, there are multiple personalities.
 If we are psychologically healthy, our inner multiples generally get on well and cooperate to help us function as productive human beings.
 Since they sing in harmony, we may not always be aware of the different voices within us, and the different purposes they serve.

 Here’s what I mean.
-You may recall that in my last post I discovered that the convenience of money causes me to suffer an unconsciousness of value.
+I discovered that the convenience of money causes me to suffer an unconsciousness of value.
 Since I am not hauling around a wagon-load of grain to trade for goods I need, I forget to think about what I’m trading and what I”m getting in return.
-That makes money far, far too easy to spend, and to regret later.
+That makes money far, far too easy to spend and to regret later.

 The personality within me that is responsible for that behavior is one I learned about from the Kolbe A Index, which designates me a QuickStart.
 A QuickStart loves ideas and innovation.
 Not so good with follow through and just about hopeless with implementation, a QuickStart is like a crow attracted to shiny objects, one right after the other.